Let’s Jet, Kids! uses affiliate links. As an Amazon (and other networks) Associate, I earn from qualifying purchases. It is no extra cost to you.

 The great thing is admission is FREE.
 After you’re inside, you can pay for exactly what you want (and not for what you don’t!)
 Purchase tickets for $1 each.
 Each attraction is between 1-10 tickets and may include a train ride, petting zoo, pony ride, slides, pumpkin painting, corn maze, and more.

 If you visit on a weekday, you may get a little more bang for your buck.
-Weekday visitors purchase a wristband ($12.50) which gets them unlimited activities.
-These include a few choices of mazes, an obstacle course, visiting the animals, and visiting the pumpkin patch (visit to the pumpkin patch is free, costs $ to purchase).
+Weekday visitors purchase a wristband ($15.00 kids, $5 adult) which gets them unlimited select activities.
+These include a few choices of mazes, an obstacle course, visiting the animals, and visiting the pumpkin patch (visit to the pumpkin patch is free, costs $ to purchase a pumpkin).

 Maize in the City